 What is HPV?

-HPV stands for human papillomavirus and is a common sexually transmitted infection (STI) that can affect people of all genders.
+HPV stands for human papillomavirus and is a common sexually transmitted infection (STI) that can affect people of all genders and sexualities.

-HPV often has no symptoms and goes away by itself, but HPV can sometimes cause serious illness.
+HPV often has no symptoms and goes away by itself, but HPV can sometimes cause serious diseases, including genital warts and some cancers.

-Having the HPV vaccination at a young age can help protect you against most HPV-related cancers and illnesses in the future.
+Having the HPV vaccination at a young age can help protect you against most HPV-related cancers and diseases in the future.

 Contracting HPV